Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Theory of effective-brilliance amplification for neutron imaging

 Differentiating the above equation with respect to $\Theta$, and setting the result to zero, gives an optimal divergence $\Theta_{\textrm{optimum}}$ that is $1/{\sqrt{3}}\approx 60\%$ of the maximum value given in the collimation condition (Eq.~(\ref{eq:CollimationCondition2})).
 Thus we have the optimum divergence

 This gives rise to another simple rule of thumb: Reduce the divergence to approximately 60\% of the value at which phase contrast is first observed in the image, to give a near-optimal experiment in light of the trade-off mentioned in the previous paragraph.
 Further convenient rules of thumb, for optimized propagation-based phase contrast imaging, can be found in the previously cited paper by \citeauthor{Gureyev2008}~\cite{Gureyev2008}.
-Note also, that in line with the well-known trade-off between noise and resolution \cite{GureyevNRU}, one may opt to reduce the divergence below the ``optimum effective brilliance'' value given above, which will improve spatial resolution in the phase-retrieval reconstruction at the expense of increasing either the noise or the data-acquisition time \footnote{The neutron-beam divergence that attains the highest spatial resolution is a different optimization question to that of the divergence for optimum effective brilliance.
-The optimum divergence for the latter question is considered in the present paper.
-Decreasing the divergence below that given in Eq.~(\ref{eq:OptimumDivergence}) will increase spatial resolution at the cost of reduced effective brilliance.
-The divergence can be decreased---and hence the spatial resolution improved---until e.g.~the effective point-spread function becomes equal to the pixel size of the detector, and/or until the post-phase-retrieval effective brilliance becomes unacceptably small, and/or until the Fresnel number reduces from a number that is much greater than unity to a number on the order of unity.}.
+Note also, that in line with the well-known trade-off between noise and resolution \cite{GureyevNRU}, one may opt to reduce the divergence below the ``optimum effective brilliance'' value given above.